In this paper, I develop a methodological challenge for ethical

 the result of external or internal accommodation?
 As we are about to see

-in the following section, the claim typically
+in the following section, the claim typically results from an

-results from an internal accommodation.
-Nonnaturalists usually
+internal accommodation.
+Nonnaturalists usually start with

-metaphysical hypotheses that involve nonnatural entities.
+hypotheses that involve nonnatural entities.

 But, importantly, these hypotheses are not directly “revealed” by